NYPL-Simplified/Simplified-iOS/README.md

 11. `(cd readium-sdk; sh MakeHeaders.sh Apple)` (parentheses included) to generate the headers for Readium.
 12. `open Simplified.xcodeproj`
 13. Remove "Simplified+RMSDK.xcconfig" from the project.
+14. Comment out reference to "Simplified+RMSDK.xcconfig" from the ```Simplified.xcconfig``` file, like so: ```//#include "Simplified+RMSDK.xcconfig"```
-14. Delete "libADEPT.a" and "libAdobe Content Filter.a" from "Link Binary with Libraries" for the "SimplyE" target.
+15. Delete "libADEPT.a" and "libAdobe Content Filter.a" from "Link Binary with Libraries" for the "SimplyE" target.
-15. Delete "NYPLAEToolkit.framework" and "AudioEngine.framework" from "Link Binary with Libraries", and remove related references in the "Copy Frameworks (Carthage)" Build Phase.
+16. Delete "NYPLAEToolkit.framework" and "AudioEngine.framework" from "Link Binary with Libraries", and remove related references in the "Copy Frameworks (Carthage)" Build Phase.
-16. Build.
+17. Build.

 # Contributing